ru-fu/sdk-nrf/doc/nrf/gs_installing.rst

    We recommend to use the folder ``c:\gnuarmemb`` on Windows and ``~/gnuarmemb`` on Linux or macOS.

    Make sure that the folder name does not contain any spaces or special characters.
 #.
+Follow this guide to:

+   .. ncs-include:: getting_started/index.rst
+         :docset: zephyr
+         :auto-dedent:
+         :start-after: Follow this guide to:
+         :end-before: _host_setup
+#.
 If you want to build and program applications from the command line, define the environment variables for the GNU Arm Embedded toolchain.
    Depending on your operating system: